 Thrive uses a combination of symptom assessments, video, interactive tools and branching logic to create a personalized yet structured curriculum for each patient.
 When patients log in, Thrive remembers what they’ve completed, what they’ve said about how depression is affecting them, and what they’re working on.
 As Thrive learns more about patients, it offers increasingly specific feedback and recommendations.

 Thrive includes three CBT modules based on behavioral activation, cognitive restructuring, and social skills training techniques.
 Each module is comprised of ten lessons.

-Thrive also features the Patient Health Questionnaire – 9 (PHQ-9), allowing users and clinicians to track progress.
+Thrive uses the nine-item Patient Health Questionnaire (PHQ-9) depression assessment to allow users and clinicians to track progress.

 By combining the efficacy of CBT, the consistency of software, and the availability of the Internet, Thrive enables care for depression that is effective, standardized, measurable, and scalable.

 Thrive’s effectiveness was recently studied in a randomized controlled trial .
 This registered trial was conducted independently by the Center for Mental Health Research and Recovery at Montana State University with funding from the National Institutes of Health.
 Read the full article in the Journal of Internet Medicine Research.

 When added to usual care, Thrive achieved significant improvements on measures of depression, anxiety, work and social functioning, and resilience compared to usual care alone.

 Chart data above is from Schure 2019 .
 Baseline scores are unadjusted (see Table 2 in Schure 2019).
 Week 4 and 8 scores are LSM adjusted (see Table 3 in Schure 2019).
 Decreasing scores indicate improvement except in resilience domain where increasing values indicate improvement.
 Between-group p<.001 for each measure.